Key differences

 Superwhisper works without internet.
 Flights, coffee shops with bad wifi, air-gapped networks.
 Wispr Flow needs a connection because it processes everything server-side.

-Superwhisper has built-in modes: Super Mode reads your screen context, Voice Mode does pure transcription, and there are specific modes for email, messaging, etc. You can also build your own with custom system prompts.
+Superwhisper has built-in modes: Super Mode reads your screen context, Voice Mode does pure transcription, and there are specific modes for email and messaging.
+You can also build your own with custom system prompts.

 Wispr Flow has AI rewriting and shared dictionaries.
 Useful if your team needs consistent terminology, but there's no equivalent to Superwhisper's per-context mode switching.